 This is a core metric for hoteliers as it gives a clear picture of how effectively rooms are being utilised as a means of revenue generation.
-If your room revenue is low, while your occupancy is high, your pricing is amiss.
-You must up your prices for your business to survive.
+If your room revenue is low while your occupancy is high, your pricing might be off.

-If both your room revenue and occupancy are low, then there’s a big problem you need to fix.
-Your hotel or hostel isn’t attracting customers and you need to find out how before your business pays the price.
-Are you not hitting the mark with your quality of service?
-Are your staff becoming complacent?
+If both your room revenue and occupancy are low, your hotel or hostel isn’t attracting customers and you need to find out why.
+Do you need to up the quality of service?
 Is your establishment in need of a revamp?
-Updating the way you operate, and the aesthetics of your business, is key.
 Of course if you have a high room revenue and a high occupancy, then keep it up!
 Work out your room revenue per available room here.

 Average daily rate

 This is a great measure of your business’ financial health.
 Your daily rate is the amount of revenue which you are generating per day, per occupied room.
 The higher this figure, the more you are earning.
 By measuring this as an average, periods of high and low occupancy are combined together in order to give a truer figure of how much money is being generated on a daily basis.